HOW TO CALCULATE THREAD ROLLING PENETRATION RATE ON CJWINTER PNEUMATIC ATTACHMENTS

 The final application of your product, as well as its material, determines the ideal number of part revolutions in the thread.

-In the thread rolling process, part revolutions directly relates to thread roll penetration.
+In the thread rolling process, part revolutions directly relate to thread roll penetration.
 A method of penetration rate control, as it relates to part revolutions, is the control valve assembly — adjusting the flow control valve on the assembly’s “out” line will adjust penetration rate and part revolutions.

 Because control valve assemblies have no clearly defined metrics by which to set them, penetration rate-expressing terms such as “inches per revolution” and “rolling time” are of estimation value only.
 To accurately and precisely determine and set a penetration rate, there is a simple five-step process: